 Visit a small island

-We all crossed, and since the island was so small, Anya and I decided to walk around it just to see the entire thing.
+We all crossed, and since the island was so small, our daughter and I decided to walk around it just to see the entire thing.
 There was the occasional tourist sunning themselves, or enjoying the water.
 Once we were roughly three-quarters of the way around the island, there was a wide open beach area.
-Heidi and Lars were bringing up the rear, and once they arrived, everyone hopped in the water.
+Heidi and our son were bringing up the rear, and once they arrived, everyone hopped in the water.
 It was a fantastic temperature, and very clear.

 More time in the water